If implemented in an equitable, sustainable and inclusive manner,

 Ensure meaningful engagement of civil society and communities – particularly youth, women and marginalised communities – in the digital transformation.

-Strengthen national legislation and regulation governing the collection and use of health data.
+Strengthen national legislation and regulation governing the collection and use of health data and AI.